volkovacodes/Block_Codes/README.md

 # Block_Codes

+This GitHub page describes construction of the data in the paper "Is Blockholder Diversity Detrimental?" by Miriam Schwartz-Ziv and Ekaterina Volkova (2020)

+The most recent version of the paper is avaliable as SSRN: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3621939

 # Step 1.
 Download Files.
 - download_forms.R file downloads sc13d/13g files and their amendments and puts them into SQL database.
 - this file downloads the list of all forms for each year from SEC website,